 When people become addicted to Temazepam, they are physically dependent on the drug.
-Therefore, if they stop using it suddenly they may go through withdrawal.
+Therefore, if they stop using it suddenly, they may go through withdrawal.
 In some cases, Temazepam withdrawal can be severe.
-The more severe side effects of Temazepam withdrawal typically exist in people who have taken high doses for a long period.
+The more severe side effects of Temazepam withdrawal typically exist in people who have taken high doses for an extended period.

 Mild Temazepam withdrawal symptoms include insomnia and nausea.
 Other Temazepam withdrawal symptoms include:

 Withdrawal from Temazepam isn’t typically fatal but can be very uncomfortable and lead to dehydration from diarrhea and vomiting.

 To correctly come off Temazepam, a doctor may have the patient gradually lower their dosage rather than stopping suddenly.
 This process can help reduce or prevent symptoms of Temazepam withdrawal from occurring.

 Before someone can receive addiction treatment for Temazepam, they have to detox from it.
 This requirement means either going through withdrawal cold turkey on their own, tapering down their dosage gradually until it leaves their system, or going through a supervised detox where they receive medical care as they go through withdrawal.
 It is recommended not to detox cold turkey due to problems that may occur through dehydration.

 The detox timeline for Temazepam varies for every person.
 Generally, it involves the following:

 - Immediate: Within a few days after the last dose of Restoril is taken, withdrawal symptoms may begin.
 During the earliest stage of Restoril withdrawal, the primary symptoms are a return or worsening of insomnia.
 As the body adjusts to the lack of Restoril, there are reduced levels of GABA in the brain.

 - 4 Days: a person may have peak Restoril detox symptoms, including nausea and vomiting.